-"And then we are in the dunes, shoes off - in line we storm into the salty water of the Baltic Sea until we have no more ground under our feet, swim far out and return to the beach slightly tired (...)
+"And then we are in the dunes, shoes off - in line, we storm into the salty water of the Baltic Sea until we have no more ground under our feet, swim far out, and return to the beach slightly tired (...)
 A few 'soldiers' are building sandcastles like little boys.
-It is a morning of most cheerful exuberance and lightheartedness, without thoughts about the hours to come and of which we have no idea."
+It is a morning of most cheerful exuberance and lightheartedness, without thoughts about the coming hours and of which we have no idea."

 At 4.47 a.m., the "Schleswig-Holstein" opened fire at the Polish ammunition depot on Westerplatte.